 Reason #3: Cold-Formed Steel Provides a Higher Level of Durability

 When you use cold-formed steel for framing in your construction project, you never need to worry about corrosion, mould, or vermin impacting the integrity of your structure.
 This can help you reduce maintenance costs with inspections and repairs compared to traditional wood framing.
 Very few building materials can match the longevity provided by cold-formed steel.

 Reason #4: Cold-Formed Steel is a Sustainable Material

 Every piece of cold-formed steel contains at least 25% of recycled materials with some products reaching as high as 70% recycled materials.
 This stems from how easy it is to recycle steel in comparison to wood.
 With steel, manufacturers can simply melt it down, then reforge it for a new purpose.
 This method also allows the steel to continuously be recycled after every use with very little degradation of the product.
 Through these methods, over 65 million tons of steel are recycled each year.
 So, if you’re trying to meet any green building standards or rating programs, cold-formed steel will help you meet those goals.

 Reason #5: Cold-Formed Steel is Highly Resilient

 Not only is steel, durable, it’s also an extremely resilient product to a wide range of external factors.
-First, it’s completely non-combustible meaning your framing cannot burn down collapsing the entire structure.
-It can also withstand extreme loads from or seismic events, making it the perfect choice for an earthquake or hurricane-prone areas.
+It’s completely non-combustible meaning your framing cannot burn down collapsing the entire structure.
+It can also withstand extreme loads and seismic events, making it the perfect choice for an earthquake or hurricane-prone areas.
 Cold-formed steel also has an exceptionally high resistance to blast threats and ballistic penetration.
 This makes it perfect if you plan to perform additional earthwork nearby that requires blasting of heavy stones.

 Essentially, cold-formed steel provides you with a stronger building material at a lower cost when compared to traditional wood framing.